 British peer loses tenancy of €20m Castletown Cox estate

-Former Conservatrive party treasurer Lord Magan had fallen into rent arrears of more than €570,000
+Former Conservative party treasurer Lord Magan had fallen into rent arrears of more than €570,000

 Mr Justice Tony Hunt made the declaration at a sitting of the Commercial Court in the absence of Lord Magan, who had claimed that the Jersey-based Trust had taken unlawful possession of the house in a dawn raid in May last year while the house was vacant.